Cervical cancer: Treatment

 The treatment of cervical cancer varies worldwide, largely due to access to surgeons skilled in radical pelvic surgery and the emergence of fertility-sparing therapy in developed nations.

 Less advanced stages of cervical cancer typically have treatment options that allow fertility to be maintained if the patient desires.

 Because cervical cancers are radiosensitive, radiation may be used in all stages where surgical options do not exist.
 Surgical intervention may have better outcomes than radiological approaches.
 In addition, chemotherapy can be used to treat cervical cancer and is more effective than radiation alone.
 Chemoradiotherapy may increase overall survival and reduce the risk of disease recurrence compared to radiotherapy alone.

 For surgery to be curative, the entire cancer must be removed with no cancer found at the margins of the removed tissue on examination under a microscope.
-This procedure is known as exenteration.
+For recurrent cancer, a surgical procedure may remove the uterus, cervix, vagina and bladder.